Joel Anderson: 2018 California State Board of Equalization election

 On February 1, 2018, Anderson announced that he will be a candidate for the California Board of Equalization, district 4.
 In a major surprise, he was narrowly defeated by former San Diego City Councilman Mike Schaefer.

 San Diego County Board of Supervisors (2021–present)

 On February 26, 2020, Anderson announced his candidacy for the San Diego County Board of Supervisors and campaigned as a Trump Republican.
 In the March 3 primary, Anderson finished first place with 35.5% of the vote.
 Anderson received an endorsement from the San Diego Gun Owners PAC.

 In the November general election, he defeated Republican Poway Mayor Steve Vaus by a margin of 282 votes, or less than 0.1 percent of votes cast.

+San Diego Treasurer-Tax Collector

+In March 2026, Anderson announced his candidacy for San Diego Treasurer-Tax Collector.
+He is seeking to unseat Larry Cohen, who was appointed to the position after the retirement of Dan McAllister in August 2025.